CharlieKerfoot/CharlieKerfoot.github.io/_posts/2024-10-20-meta-analysis.md

 The data used in this study is not publicly available, as it was collected through a specific survey for this research.
 The questionnaire details are included in the paper's appendix, but the raw data remains private.

+I would put the scales used here, but they are far too long and extensive to be included verbatim.
+Please refer to the Appendix for more details about the scales (CARS, IAS, CSE).

 ## 4. Why are they interested in this data?

 The researchers are interested in understanding how students' confidence in using computers (self-efficacy), their anxiety around technology, and their attitudes toward the Internet impact their academic behavior and outcomes.
 This is relevant in a world where computer literacy is crucial for professional success, especially in higher education.
+Especially, in 2005, when internet use and computer self-efficacy are not nearly as prevalent as they are today.
 The study also seeks to challenge longstanding gender biases in computer use by exploring differences between male and female students in Malaysia.

 ## 5. What data is being recorded?
 What data might be left out?